PZebarth/Python-Blog-Post-Analysis/README.md

 ### 3. How should you learn the necessary programming languages?

 ## File Description:

-Survey Analysis.ipynb: Notebook containing the data analysis.
+Survey Analysis.ipynb: Notebook containing the data analysis. <br>

-the following are contained in the archive.zip file: survey_results_public.csv: Stackoverflow's 2017 Annual Developer Survey data. datasets_1406_2522_survey_results_schema.csv: Stackoverflow's 2017 Annual Developer Survey Question Schema
+The following are contained in the archive.zip file: <br>
+survey_results_public.csv: Stackoverflow's 2017 Annual Developer Survey data <br>
+datasets_1406_2522_survey_results_schema.csv: Stackoverflow's 2017 Annual Developer Survey Question Schema <br>

 ## Results:
 > A background in computer programming helps but is not necessary <br>